Skip to main content

 According to the Centers for Disease Control, meningitis is an inflammation of the membranes that cover the brain and spinal cord.
 It can progress rapidly and cause permanent disabilities.
 Studies suggest that college students have a slightly higher risk of contracting the illness because they live and work near to other students.
 However, the bacterial meningitis vaccine will provide protection for vaccinated individuals.

-To ensure that students have met this immunization requirement, they must either receive the vaccination or claim an exemption.
+To ensure students have met this immunization requirement, they must either receive the vaccination or claim an exemption.